 Adding a datetime picker to Ruby on Rails

-gem.
+When you need to incorporate a datetime picker in a Rails 5 application, you can use the flatpickr_rails gem.
 It's based around flatpickr, a project with 10,000+ stars on GitHub, requires no dependencies, and has well-documented configuration options.
 Not to mention a polished design and multiple themes.

 Here's how to incorporate it in your Rails 5 application: